 - Drink 1-2 quarts of water throughout the day, one day prior to the exam.

-- Not eat any solid food after midnight before the exam.
+- Nothing by mouth except for water after midnight before the exam.

 - Wear loose fitting, non-metallic clothing.